yukoba/nd4j/getstarted.md

 	   <artifactId>nd4j-jblas</artifactId>
 	   <version>${nd4j.version}</version>
 	 </dependency>

+ND4J's version is a variable here.
+It will refer to another line higher in the POM, in the <properties> ... </properties> section, specifying the nd4j version and appearing similar to this:

+		<nd4j.version>0.0.3.5.5.3</nd4j.version>

+The number of the version will vary with new releases.
+Make sure you check the latest version available on Maven.

 Keep in mind that the JBLAS backend can be switched to Netlib Blas, or to Jcublas for GPU use.
 Check our [dependencies](../dependencies.html) page for advanced configuration changes.
 That page also explains how to check on the [latest version](http://search.maven.org/#search%7Cga%7C1%7Cnd4j) of the libraries.